YouTube and ‘SlimandMe’ script

 Share trips to go shopping and do errands.
 You will need to stock on groceries before you are ‘confined to quarters’ during your peri-surgical days.

 There are many local shops and street cafes.
 If you are not quite adventurous, then you can find universal fare at the Tesco, Max Value, and 7 / 11 stores near your residence.
 Tesco provides a frequent-shopper discount card same as many stores in the USA.
+Having this card makes you appear as a local.

 Want more?
 Go to Seacon Square Mall, Paradise Park Mall, Night Train Market, or Siam Center.